 Next assign your parameter settings.
 The parameters will deviate depending on the paper you use, as well as your laser and the available laser power output.

 Tip: Try using a different paper.
 You can test the settings on a small area which is not needed later.
 Use our gray scale matrix for this.

 |Laser parameter||Color||Process||Power (%)||Speed (%)|

 |Engraving line||Desert blue||CO2 cutting||5||1|

 |Outer cut||Green||CO2 cutting||20||2|

-You can, of course, use all these techniques which we have presented on other types of paper.
+You can of course use all these techniques which we have presented to you here with other types of paper.